nirin/msbuild-sdks/Source/MSBuild.NET.Extras.Sdk/ReadMe.md

 </Project>
 ```

 That's it.
-You do not need to specify the UWP or Tizen meta-packages as they'll be automatically included.
+You do not need to specify the .NET or UWP or Tizen framework packages as they'll be automatically included.
 After that, you can use the `Restore`, `Build`, `Pack` targets to restore packages, build the project and create NuGet packages.
-E.g.: `msbuild /t:Pack ...`
+E.g.: `msbuild -t:Pack ...`

 #### Important to Note